nullboundary/Glucose-wifi-chat/README.md

 Author  : Noah Shibley, http://socialhardware.net
 Date    : 2006
 Version : 0.1
 Notes   : A chat client and server.
-Administer and control your Wifi like an IRC channel
+Administer your Wifi like an IRC channel
 Dependencies:	Openwrt
 ```